MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-content.md

 The architecture uses a hub-spoke topology.
 The hub VNet acts as a central point of connectivity.
 It connects to the on-premises network and the various spoke VNets, enabling user and application access to the SAP workload.

-**On-premises connection** For SAP workloads we recommend using ExpressRoute to connect the hub on-premises network.
+**Use ExpressRoute for on-premises connection.** For SAP workloads we recommend using ExpressRoute to connect the hub on-premises network.
 You could use [Azure virtual WAN](/azure/virtual-wan/virtual-wan-about) topology if you have global locations.
 Consider setting up a site-to-site (S2S) VPN as a backup to Azure ExpressRoute or any third-party route requirements.
 As on-premises connection is assumed already in place for SAP use in this architecture, see any details and decision help between available options in the following documents:

 - [Network topology and connectivity for an SAP migration](/azure/cloud-adoption-framework/scenarios/sap/eslz-network-topology-and-connectivity)
 - [Hub and spoke architecture](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke)
 - [Azure virtual WAN](/azure/virtual-wan/virtual-wan-about)
 - [S2S VPN as a backup for ExpressRoute private peering](/azure/expressroute/use-s2s-vpn-as-backup-for-expressroute-privatepeering)

-**Virtual network use** We recommend using one VNet per environment, often called SAP deployment tier.
+**Use one virtual network per environment.** We recommend using one VNet per environment, often called SAP deployment tier.
 The architecture uses a different VNet for production, development, quality assurance, and sandbox.

 However, depending on the size of your SAP landscape, you can combine the SAP spoke virtual networks into fewer or even only one SAP spoke VNet.
 Each SAP environment's VNet would then be subnets inside such combined virtual network - SAP development subnets, SAP pre-production subnets, etc. For small SAP landscapes with few VMs and SAP systems, we recommend keeping at minimum a production and non-production division of subnets.

 Any simplification and change of the network and subscription design needs to reevaluate the security impact on network routing, access to and from public networks, access of shared services like NFS / SMB file shares and other Azure services.